Effective April 17, 2017, The City of Tempe went live with a new backflow data management and online test entry solution.

 The Environmental Services Section of the Water Utilities Division of the Public Works Department is responsible for administering the City of Tempe’s Backflow Prevention Program, which is a containment program.
 An example of containment and internal protection is provided below:

 1. The City of Tempe water meter.
 The user paying the water bill will receive the test notification letter.
 The test notice will provide the meter number and service address as listed in the City of Tempe billing system.
-In order to enter a test into CDS, the correct meter number is required.

 2. The RP serves as containment by preventing backsiphonage / backflow of water into the public water supply.